 In other places in this genre, watch out for the political novels of Ivan Klíma, the revolutionary work of Ludvik Vaculík and the alternative poems of Jiřf Kolář, to name only a few.

-Special emphasis should further be placed on Jaroslav Hašek, who produced possibly the most well-known character in Czech novels: the Good Soldier Švejk, from his book (of the same name) written in nineteen twenty three.
+Special emphasis should be placed on Jaroslav Hašek, who produced possibly the most well-known character in Czech novels: the Good Soldier Švejk, from his book (of the same name) written in nineteen twenty-three.
 Set during World War One, the novel portrays the experiences of Švejk, a military veteran who is so enthusiastic to follow orders exactly that many are not sure if he is cleverly trying to bring down the powerful Austro-Hungarian Regime or if he is just a fool.

 Czechs liked the anti-establishment attitude of the book’s hero, and lots of restaurants and public houses throughout the city refer to him.
 Both author and character have also had the asteroids: 7896 Švejk and 2734 Hašek named in honour.
 The writings of the dissident former President and playwright, Václav Havel, also still inspire.
 Havel’s actions during the communist regime led to prison sentences frequently.
 During later, more progressive, times the letters he wrote to his wife from this era was sold as: ‘Letters to Olga’.
 After he retired from his profession at the Castle of Prague, the fussy and introverted writer has, again, found a broad audience after returning to his writing.